Gorilla

 Family Tree

-For five generations of gorillas, the Dian Fossey Gorilla Fund has been in the forests of Africa protecting and collecting data.
-Below you will find birth dates, family history, and fun facts about a small portion of the gorillas we have been monitoring for over half a century.
-This “family tree” starts with Effie, who Dian Fossey studied and includes many of the gorillas we are actively tracking today.
+Below you will find birthdates, family history, and fun facts about one of the many families of mountain gorillas we have monitored for more than half a century.
+This “family tree” starts with matriarch Effie, who was first studied by Dian Fossey in 1967.
+Effie’s offspring include many of the gorillas we are still tracking today.

 Overview